GerardoRodriguezB/License-Plate-Detector-Using-YOLOv8/README.md

     └── labels/
 ```

-At the end of the notebook it is included a cell in which the detector is tested in a random image of the folder dataset/test/images. here an example is shown
+At the end of the notebook it is included a cell in which the detector is tested in a random image of the folder dataset/test/images.
+Here an example is shown
 ![Ejemplo de imagen](im/Test.JPG)